Patriotism doesn't pay for China Inc., as buybacks lead to losses

 STILL BULLISH

-Guo Guangchang, the high-profile board chairman of Hong Kong-listed Fosun International Ltd (0656.HK), encouraged his employees and others to buy shares in an internal memo in early July, a message he stands by.
+Guo Guangchang, the high-profile board chairman of Hong Kong-listed Fosun International Ltd, encouraged his employees and others to buy shares in an internal memo in early July, a message he stands by.

 "If you are greedy in a bull market, its very hard to be brave in a bear market," Guo said in a version of the memo shown to Reuters by company representatives.